Skip to main content

 “Food was so much more important than anything else I was doing, and it was something I always came back to,” Greenhalgh said.
 “I began to realize how the rest of the world shops and cooks and how eating and creating food is a family affair.
 I noticed the simplicity of it all – not regarding the spices, but rather the lesser amount of ingredients used and the freshness of growing it yourself.
 These practices really resonated with me.
 As I traveled, it helped me form my love for food and realize that the joy you get from it is perhaps the most important part.”

 Since leaving the West Coast, Greenhalgh has lived in Italy and Amsterdam and has traveled around the world, even briefly moving to Ithaca to try out massage therapy before taking up permanent residency in 2008.
-She returned to the United States to attend pasty school in New Haven, Connecticut and even owned her own deli shop before starting her career at Cornell.
+She returned to the United States to attend pastry school in New Haven, Connecticut and even owned her own deli shop before starting her career at Cornell.
 She began in catering as a pastry chef before transitioning to sous chef and eventually retail.
 Now, she gets to share a taste of her travels with a new population – students.

 “I work directly with students at Cornell to find out what they’re looking for and what they want behind their menus,” Greenhalgh said.
 “So, I make sure I tailor those menus to them.
 The most rewarding part is getting students to try new foods, and then suddenly, their eyes are open to something they’ve never had before – like beets!”